talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 >
 *Guy:* We built the system using the *microservices* architecture.
 We had lots of small services which made our life really easy...
 >
-*Me:* Go on...
+*Me:* Tell me more about it
 >
 *Guy:* Data was written to the BI system through a *Kafka* cluster. *Hadoop* and *MapReduce* system was built to process data for analytics.
 The system was super scalable.

 I pressed him to tell me drawbacks of microservices architecture and problems it introduces.
 The guy tried to hand-wave his way through and was convinced, just like I was in 2010 about NoSQL databases, that there are absolutely no issues with microservices architecture.

 I'm not saying microservices architecture is bad.
-It's beneficial, **but only to a few organizations** in the world.
+It has its pros and cons.
 Organizations who have very complex systems that justify the operational burden, **the overhead**, it introduces.
 Martin Fowler, who coined the term microservices, warns us of the "[microservices premium](https://martinfowler.com/bliki/MicroservicePremium.html)":

 > The fulcrum of whether or not to use microservices is the complexity of the system you're contemplating. **The microservices approach is all about handling a complex system, but in order to do so the approach introduces its own set of complexities**.
 When you use microservices you have to work on automated deployment, monitoring, dealing with failure, eventual consistency, and other factors that a distributed system introduces.
 There are well-known ways to cope with all this, but it's extra effort, and nobody I know in software development seems to have acres of free time.
 >
 So my primary guideline would be **don't even consider microservices unless you have a system that's too complex to manage as a monolith**.
 The majority of software systems should be built as a single monolithic application.
 Do pay attention to good modularity within that monolith, but don't try to separate it into separate services.

-Martin's being generous.
-I believe that only very few, very large organizations really benefit from microservices.
-Netflix is one of such organizations.
+Netflix is a great example.
 Their system grew too large and too complex to justify switching to microservices.

 In almost all cases, you can't go wrong by building a monolith first.
 You break your architecture into services-oriented or... microservices when the benefits outweigh the complexity.